1980is/rhcsa-9/File Management.md

 # File Management

-``chgrp`` changes the group.
-E.g., chgrp documents aslaug.
+## Basic file and folder permsission.

+Linux applies permissions in the following order.

+1. Owner.
+2. Group.
+3. Others.

+If you are the owner, Linux doesn't check the group or other permissions.

 ## ACL

-ACL's are not a part of the RHCSA 9 but I still wrote down information about it.
+*ACL's are not a part of the RHCSA 9 but I still wrote down information about it.*

--   There are two types of ACL.
+There are two types of ACL.
 -   The normal ACL.
 -   The default ACL.

--   To create an ACL list you use the command setfacl.
+To create an ACL list you use the command ``setfacl``.

--   setfacl -R -m g:sales:rx filename
+``setfacl -R -m g:sales:rx filename``

--   Setfacl -m d:g:profs:rx foldername/
+``Setfacl -m d:g:profs:rx foldername/``

-    -   This sets the group profs as a default group that can read and execute all files creating in foldername in the future.
+This sets the group profs as a default group that can read and execute all files creating in foldername in the future.

--   If fileacl not supported message appears, there is something wrong in the filesystem.
+If fileacl not supported message appears, there is something wrong in the filesystem.

--   getfacl foldername
+To see the acl.

+``getfacl foldername``

+---

-SUID, SGID, and Sticky Bit
+## SUID, SGID, and Sticky Bit

 -   chmod to set SUID, SGID, and Sticky Bit.